stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 **Notes:**
 - This encounter has various phases of priority and AoE damage, with priority damage even moreso on Mythic difficulty.
 Determine how you need to prioritize your damage to serve your raid team.
-- If using Primal Earth Elemental for {{ site.data.spell.harden_skin}}, make sure it is not picking up adds and interfering with your tanks.

 </div>
 </div>